Child soldiers in Sierra Leone

-Roughly 10,000-14,000 child soldiers in Sierra Leone fought between 1991 and 2002 in the Sierra Leone Civil War.
+Roughly 10,000 - 14,000 child soldiers in Sierra Leone fought between 1991 and 2002 in the Sierra Leone Civil War.
 Children fought on both sides of the conflict.
-Nearly half of the Revolutionary United Front (RUF), and a quarter of the governmental armed forces consisted of children aged 8–14 years old.
+Nearly half of the Revolutionary United Front (RUF), and a quarter of the government armed forces consisted of children aged 8–14 years old.

 Background

 During the decade-long civil conflict which took place in Sierra Leone between 1991 and 2002, the Revolutionary United Front (RUF), state forces and state-supported militias conscripted children for use in combat.
 Although the use of children in combat is not new to Sierra Leone, the use of child soldiers became widespread during the civil war.

 The RUF kidnapped and forced children to fight from when the civil conflict began, and up to eighty percent of their numbers were aged from seven to fourteen and served in the Small Boys Unit.
 The state's armed forces, and the militia groups which supported them, also recruited children, which led to an estimated 10,000 children taking part in the conflict.
 According to sociologist Myriam Denov, up to 30 percent of the children in the RUF were girls.
 These girls were subject to rape, gang rape and other forms of sexual violence.
 The RUF used alcohol and hallucinogenic drugs on children during training, according to a former RUF commander: We were very much aware of the effects of drugs on children.
 Drugs and alcohol were prevalent and served as [a] prerequisite for combat activities.
 Fighting with a gun is not an easy task because it puts so much pressure on the mind.
 So we needed to free the mind by taking drugs, and it worked.

 The RUF was known for being exceptionally brutal; beheadings, maiming, and mutilation of victims was commonplace.
 The group has been heavily criticized by human rights groups for their forced conscription of children to use as combatants, their sexual exploitation of children and using children for forced labor.
 These children were forced to commit murders, rapes, sexual slavery, mutilations and other forms of human rights abuses.